In Minnesota, United States

 This has always been a popular place for kids to gather, especially in the summer.
 While swimming and jumping into the pool from the top of the falls are favorite activities, it is also the site for consumption of various liquids.
 The picture below is from 1904.

 To approach this site and the cache, it is suggested that you park by the east branch of Lester River (N 46° 50.442, W 092° 00.364), walk over the bridge towards the west, and then find the trail going up the eastern side of Amity Creek.
 The pool at The Deeps has excellent fishing in the spring and the fall as trout and salmon congregate there since they cannot get over the falls.
 There is only one specific spot that you can fish from in order to have any chance of success and that will remain a secret with me.
-However for this reason the cache will start out with a fishing theme (various lures and related items) though feel free to take and leave whatever you like.

 Enjoy the walk and The Deeps.